The Ultimate Guide to Planning a Wedding in Italy

-Each region in Italy has several top caterers that have built a solid reputation over decades.
-They top the list of every wedding planner because they deliver every time.
-Under these top tiers are smaller companies that have a less reliable level of service.
-They may offer lower pricing but for a reason.
+Each region in Italy has a number of top caterers that have built a solid reputation over decades.
+They are on the list of every wedding planner because they deliver each time.
+After these come smaller companies that have a less reliable level of service.
+They may offer lower pricing but always for a reason - by cutting corners.
 Some venues, to avoid issues will have an exclusive caterer or provider to ensure couples are satisfied.

 Couples who will get the most out of the process of planning a destination wedding in Italy are those who are able to let go of how things are done in their own country.